EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_registration.md

 ### Prepare a description of your user

 The [``.yaml`` format](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) is used to describe Kubernetes objects.
 Create one for the user registration request object, following the model of the example shown below.
-Your ``.yaml``file must specify the following information regarding your future authority:
+Your ``.yaml``file must specify the following information regarding your future tenant:
-- the **username** that will be used by the EdgeNet system; it must follow [Kubernetes' rules for names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) and must be different from any existing EdgeNet authority names
+- the **username** that will be used by the EdgeNet system; it must follow [Kubernetes' rules for names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) and must be different from any existing EdgeNet tenant names
+- the **tenant** name; it must follow [Kubernetes' rules for names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/)
 - a **first name** (human readable)
 - a **last name** (human readable)
 - an **e-mail address**, which should be an institutional e-mail address